 However, the value of Mr. Harrison's compensation related to his SERP account as set forth in our Summary Compensation Table may change year-over-year.
 Specifically, the Summary Compensation Table reflects the change in net present value of Mr. Harrison's SERP benefits year-over-year, which is driven by changes in market-based discount rates and actuarial assumptions.
-For example, the "Change in Pension Value and Nonqualified Deferred Compensation Earnings" column of the Summary Compensation Table shows a the limits of deductibility on compensation in excess of \$1 million in the design of our compensation program, and will continue to evaluate the changes to Section 162(m), we consider it important to retain the flexibility to design a compensation program that is in the best long-term interests of First Hawaiian and our stockholders, even if certain payments thereunder are not deductible under Section 162(m).
+In 2021 and 2022, the annual change in pension value was negative for